 The GHA makes the final determination whether or not to grant an exemption from the community service requirement.
 All assisted members and those members on Food Stamps will be included in the determination notice.
 If a resident does not agree with the GHA's determination, they may dispute the decision through the GHA's grievance procedures.
 When a non-exempt person becomes exempt, it is their responsibility to report and document the change to GHA within 10 business days of the change.

-When an exempt person becomes non-exempt, it is his/her responsibility to report and document the change to GHA within 10 business days of the change.
+When an exempt person becomes non-exempt, it is his/her responsibility to report and document the change.